-No wonder why Brian sees him as a horrible demon in every of his hallucinations.
+No wonder why Brian sees him as a horrible demon in every one of his hallucinations.

 And this is very much derived from his bizarre, moody and strange behavior.
 Possibly he has dual personalities.
-He may be from a psychopathic child willing to kill his mother or anyone (sometimes with succes) to a thoroughly enjoyable and sensitive guy.
+He may be a psychopathic child willing to kill his mother or anyone (sometimes with success) to a thoroughly enjoyable and sensitive guy.

 One episode had Meg snap at her whole family and gives the biggest "The Reason You Suck" Speech to them, blasting them for their flaws and how badly they had treated her over the years.
 One would think Meg finally catches a break as her family breaks down in tears from the revelation, but Meg later realizes that the reason her family treats her like shit is because they need someone to expel all their negative energy into and without Meg for that, they would turn on each other.
 Meg decides to apologize for what she said and lets her family abuse her again for the sake of keeping everyone slightly sane.
 Some fans may see this as a cheap in-universe reason for why Meg is abused in nearly every episode.

-Some of the collateral damage and injuries during the Giant Chicken fights.
-Many civilians get injured or killed.
-One of the later fights has the chicken, in this order: falling from a great height and getting strangled by a chain.
-Luckily for him, the chain breaks... which leads to him falling and getting impaled through the ass by a giant spike, which then bursts out through his neck!You'd think that be enough, but no. The spike bends, putting the chicken's body next to a rocket engine, which activates, essentially cooking him.
-Finally, in the aftermath, we see the chicken's impaled, cooked corpse floating through the ocean.... and his eyes open.
-At THIS point, the viewer actually feels sympathy for the chicken, because regardless of his feud with Peter, he didn't deserve what he just went through.
+Some of the collateral damage and injuries during Ernie the Giant Chicken fights.
+Which results in excessive collateral damage to both property and innocent bystanders.
+In Internal Affair shows Ernie, in this order: falling from a great height and getting strangled by a chain.
+Luckily for him, the chain breaks... which leads to him falling and getting impaled by a giant spike metal, which then bursts out through his neck!You'd think that be enough, but no. The spike bends, putting the his body next to a rocket engine, which activates, essentially roasting him.
+Finally, in the aftermath, we see Ernie's impaled, cooked body floating through the ocean.... and his eyes open.
+At THIS point, the viewer actually feels sympathy for Ernie, because regardless of his feud with Peter, he didn't deserve what he just went through.

-The one from Yug Ylimaf begins with Brian and Stewie looking at all the damage after the plane crashed, before the reverse Giant Chicken fight.
+The one from Yug Ylimaf begins with Brian and Stewie looking at all the damage after the plane crashed, before the reverse fight.